hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 Such configuration options MUST only be used in a 'migration mode' though, and therefore should be used with care.

+It is noted that use of a TLS proxy in front of the primary server is a simple deployment solution that can enable server side XoT.

+# IANA Considerations

+None.

 # Implementation Status

+[THIS SECTION TO BE REMOVED BEFORE PUBLICATION] This section records the status of known implementations of the protocol defined by this specification at the time of posting of this Internet-Draft, and is based on a proposal described in [@RFC7942].

 A summary of current behavior and implementation status can be found here: [XoT implementation status](https://dnsprivacy.org/wiki/display/DP/DNS+Privacy+Implementation+Status#DNSPrivacyImplementationStatus-XFR/XoTImplementationstatus)